With around 470 zoological facilities licensed by the US Department of Agriculture, narrowing down a list of the best zoos in the US is tricky.

 - Opening Hours: Apr to Oct: Mon–Sun 9am–5pm; Nov to Mar: Mon–Sun 10am–4pm; open year-round except Christmas Day

 - Address: 3701 S 10th St, Omaha, NE 68107 | 402-733-8401

 This world-famous 100-acre zoo used to house 3 giant pandas in its own bamboo forest, where you can walk through the Panda Trek and see them up close.
 But after 2 decades of staying in San Diego, the giant pandas had to go back to China.
 Gao Gao, a male giant panda returned to China in October 2018.
 His “baby mama” Bai Yun and their teenager-bear Xiao Liwu went home next in April 2019.

 Fortunately, the adorable red pandas are in the Asian Passage Zone.

 - Popular for: Pioneered the concept of open-air, cage-less exhibits that re-create natural animal habitats, and a zoo that successfully bred Giant Pandas to prevent them from extinction.

-- Must-visit: Koalas and Tasmanian devils in Outback, Polar Bear Plunge in Northern Frontier, Elephant Odyssey, gorillas and otters in Lost Forest, and penguins at Conrad Prebys Africa Rocks.
+- Must-visit: Koalas in the Australian Outback, Polar Bear Plunge in Northern Frontier, Elephant Odyssey, gorillas and otters in Lost Forest, and penguins at Conrad Prebys Africa Rocks.